 NOTE: After unpacking, carefully inspect the contents for damage.
-It is advised to unpack and inspect the unit immediately upon delivery to detect any damage that may have occured in transit.
+It is advised to unpack and inspect the unit immediately upon delivery to detect any damage that may have occurred in transit.
 Any claims for shipping damage need to be filed as soon as possible with the freight carrier.
 This is especially important if the generator will not be installed for a period of time.

-- This standby generator set is ready for installation with a factory supplied and pre-mounted base pad and has a weather protective enclosure that is intended for outdoor installation only. - This UL listed standby generator set may be packaged with an automatic transfer switch with built-in load center.
-The combination transfer switch and load center is pre-wired with a two foot and 30 foot conduit.
-The pre-wired switch is rated for indoor use only.
-Circuit breakers for emergency circuit connections are included (if equipped). - This UL listed, 2-pole switch is rated at 50, 100 or 200 Amps, Service Rated at 250 volts maximum.
-The 200 Amp transfer switch is for indoor/outdoor use (if equipped).

-If any loss or damage is noted at time of delivery, have the person(s) making the delivery note all damage on the freight bill or affix their signature under the consignor's memo of loss or damage.

-If a loss or damage is noted after delivery, separate the damaged materials and contact the carrier for claim procedures.

-"Concealed damage" is understood to mean damage to the contents of a package that is not evident at the time of delivery, but is discovered later.
+- This standby generator set is ready for installation with a factory supplied and pre-mounted base pad and has a weather protective enclosure that is intended for outdoor installation only. - If any loss or damage is noted at time of delivery, have the person(s) making the delivery note all damage on the freight bill or affix their signature under the consignor's memo of loss or damage. - If a loss or damage is noted after delivery, separate the damaged materials and contact the carrier for claim procedures. - "Concealed damage" is understood to mean damage to the contents of a package that is not evident at the time of delivery, but is discovered later.

-2.1 REQUIRED TOOLS
+2.2 - Required Tools

 - · General SAE and Metric hand tools

 - Wrenches

 - Sockets

 - Screwdrivers

-- · Standard electrician's hand tools
+- Standard electrician's hand tools

 - Drill and bits for mounting and routing conduits

 - 4mm Allen wrench (for access to customer connections)

 - 3/16 Allen wrench (test port on fuel regulator)

-- · Manometer (for fuel pressure checks)
+- Manometer (for fuel pressure checks)

-- · Meter capable of measuring AC/DC Voltage and Frequency
+- Meter capable of measuring AC/DC Voltage and Frequency